 This guide assumes that AMP is being deployed for Enterprise Usage in a dedicated server environment with a direct internet connection with no NAT.
-We are not offering support for servers behind NAT’ed connections at this time.
+We are not offering support for issues resulting from NAT’ed connections at this time.

 If you’re using AMP Network Edition, skip to Activating ADS.